Skip to main content

 namestrNoneOptional name for the batch

-modeLiteral["standard", "heavy", "fast"]"standard"Research mode (preferred): “standard” (default), “heavy” (comprehensive), or “fast” (faster completion).
-The lite mode has been replaced by fast.
+modeLiteral["fast", "standard", "heavy", "max"]"standard"Research mode (preferred): “standard” (default), “heavy” (comprehensive), or “fast” (faster completion).
+The lite mode is deprecated and maps to standard.

 output_formatsList[Union[Literal["markdown", "pdf", "toon"], Dict]]NoneOutput formats: [“markdown”], [“pdf”], [“toon”], or a JSON schema object.
 Cannot mix JSON schema with “markdown”/“pdf”. “toon” requires a JSON schema.